 1. Know your worth.

-Type 2s tend to fear to be unworthy of love above all else.
+Enneagram 2s tend to fear being unworthy of love above all else.
 As a parent who is a 2, please know that you are worthy of love just the way you are.
 You don’t need to do anything for anyone to earn the love and respect of others.
-Also, you do not need to explain or validate how you choose to parent your children or run your household.
-You are a wonderful and loving mother and are worthy of respect and love.
+You do not need to explain or validate how you parent your children or run your household.
+You are a wonderful and loving mother worthy of respect and love.
 Also, take the time to do things to remember your unique self regularly.
 For example, invest in yourself through artistic creation, research your family’s cultural roots, go on a personal shopping spree, or figure out who you are apart from your relationships with other people.
-Always remember that you are a good mother and you are worthy.
+Always remember that you are a good mother, and you are worthy.

 2. Take inventory of your needs.

-As helpers, Enneagram Type 2 moms often put the needs of their children and others above their own, sometimes to the detriment of their health and sanity.
+As helpers, Enneagram 2 moms often put their children’s and others’ needs above their own, sometimes to the detriment of their health and sanity.
 As a parent who is a 2, be sure to take a regular inventory of your own needs.
 Be honest with yourself about who you are and what you require to be happy.
 You cannot pour from an empty cup.

 3. State your needs clearly.

 “If you don’t love yourself, nobody will.
 Not only that, but you also won’t be good at loving anyone else.
 Loving starts with the self.” – Dr. Wayne W. Dyer, author and self-development speaker

 Enneagram 2s frequently struggle to voice their needs because they focus on helping everyone else get what they need instead.
 Remember that your family members cannot and will not fill your needs if you never voice them.
 When you don’t ask, you don’t get, so stand up for yourself, kindly but firmly, as much as possible.
 They may balk at your newfound assertiveness at first, but they will grow accustomed to it in time if you make voicing your needs a habit.
 And soon everyone will be happier because mama is happy.